ingve/vk-recognizetext/README.md

 > Recognize text from images.

-Wafer-thin wrapper for performaing OCR on image files using Vision.Framework `VNRecognizeTextRequest` API requests.
+Wafer-thin wrapper for performing OCR on image files using Vision.Framework `VNRecognizeTextRequest` API requests.
 Detected text is written to `stdout` so you can `grep` your JPEGs.

 ## Build